-This one disadvantage is the only reason we need to recommend a compressor based dehumidifier over a desiccant unit for basements consistently warmer than 50° F. A dehumidifier should first and foremost dehumidify and a compressor based unit simply does this better (removes more moisture) than a comparable desiccant unit at temperatures above 50° F.
+This one disadvantage is the only reason we need to recommend a compressor based dehumidifier over a desiccant unit for basements consistently warmer than 41° F. A dehumidifier should first and foremost dehumidify and a compressor based unit simply does this better (removes more moisture) than a comparable desiccant unit as long as temperatures exceed 41° F.

 How Compressor Based Dehumidifiers Work (and how this impacts our recommendations)

 Compressor based dehumidifiers remove moisture from the air by condensation.
 This process requires of the moisture in the air (that needs to be dehumidified) to change state from a vapor to a liquid.
-Because the dehumidification process involves liquid water, frost can build up inside of a compressor dehumidifier at temperatures below 65° F. For this same reason (the fact that condensation facilitates dehumidification) compressor dehumidifiers are also much less efficient at lower temperatures and lower humidity levels than they are at higher temperatures and higher humidity levels (see here for more information on this phenomenon).
-A 70 pint dehumidifier removes 70 pints of humidity at 80° F and 60% RH (relative humidity).
+Because the dehumidification process involves liquid water, frost can build up inside of certain compressor dehumidifiers at temperatures below 65° F. For this same reason (the fact that condensation facilitates dehumidification) compressor dehumidifiers are also much less efficient at lower temperatures and lower humidity levels than they are at higher temperatures and higher humidity levels (see here for more information on this phenomenon).
+A 50 pint dehumidifier removes 50 pints of humidity at 65° F and 60% RH (relative humidity).
 However, at lower temperatures and lower humidity levels it removes a fraction as much moisture from the air per day.

-That being said, even at lower temperatures operating at lower efficiency, a 70 pint compressor dehumidifier will still remove more moisture from the air per day than most full size desiccant units (including the DD122EA- Classic which we recommend above).
+That being said, even at lower temperatures operating at lower efficiency, a 50 pint compressor dehumidifier will still remove more moisture from the air per day than most full size desiccant units (including the DD122EA- Classic which we recommend above).
 This is true only because most desiccant units have such a low capacity to begin with.
 The most heavy duty consumer grade full size desiccant dehumidifiers we could find, the (approx.) $340 EcoSeb DD322EA- Classic and (approx.) $280 DD122EA-SIMPLE, both only remove 21 pints of moisture per day.
-While a 70 pint compressor based unit has drastically reduced efficiency at lower temperatures, it still removes more than 21 pints of moisture per day at these lower temperatures.
-Only at temperatures below 50° F and especially below 40° F will the efficiency of a 70 pint compressor based dehumidifier be so drastically reduced that it can no longer keep up with a much smaller capacity desiccant dehumidifier.
-Hence, why we make the cut-off for our recommendation at 50° F.
+While a 50 pint compressor based unit has drastically reduced efficiency at lower temperatures, it still removes more than 21 pints of moisture per day at lower temperatures.

-Earlier in our basement dehumidifier guide we went over several important features to look for in a basement dehumidifier.
-Let’s see how the FFAD7033R1′s features compare to those features we outlined above.
+Earlier in this basement dehumidifier guide we went over several important features to look for in a basement dehumidifier.
+Let’s see how the FFAD5033W1’s features compare to those features we outlined above.

-Operating temperature – the FFAD7033R1 has a fairly standard operating temperature range for its size class – 41 to 90° F. Should your basement’s temperature fall outside of this range our recommendation is that you purchase a desiccant dehumidifier such as the #1 recommended EcoSeb DD122EA-Classic.
+Operating temperature – the FFAD5033W1 has a fairly standard operating temperature range for its size class – 41 to 89° F. Should your basement’s temperature fall outside of this range our recommendation is that you purchase a desiccant dehumidifier such as the EcoSeb DD122EA-Classic.